 - publish an agency plan (ss 8(1) and 8(2)(a))

 - publish specified categories of information (s 8(2))

-Those three elements are referred to in these guidelines as an agency’s IPS entry.
-Individual agencies’ IPS entries together constitute the IPS.
+13.8 Together, these 3 elements are referred to in these Guidelines as an agency’s IPS entry.
+Individual agencies’ IPS entries constitute the IPS.

-13.8 The IPS does not apply to minister’s offices.
-They are subject to other requirements of the FOI Act, including the obligation to provide access to documents upon request under Part III of the Act, and the obligation to publish a disclosure log under s 11C (see Part 14 of these Guidelines).
+13.11 The IPS does not apply to ministers’ offices.
+However, ministers are subject to other FOI Act requirements, including the obligation to give access to documents on request under Part III of the FOI Act and the obligation to publish a disclosure log under s 11C (see Part 14 of these Guidelines).
 As noted above [13.6], proactive disclosure of documents is likely to reduce reliance on formal access requests under the FOI Act.

-13.9 The FOI Act embodies six principles that should guide agencies in meeting their IPS obligations:
+13.15 The FOI Act contains 6 principles that should guide agencies in meeting their IPS obligations:

 - agency plans and IPS compliance should further the objects of the FOI Act

 - information published by an agency under the IPS should be easily discoverable, understandable and machine-readable